gsbdarc/rf_bootcamp_2025/docs/day1.md

 ssh <SUNetID>@yens.stanford.edu
 ```

+{: .note}
 Duo authentication is required.

 ## Yens Task 1: Explore your home folder

  Explore the Yens file systems.

-What are some different files and directories you see?
+ - What are some different files and directories you see?

- What are some of the hidden files you see?
+ - What are some of the hidden files you see?

 Here are some Yens specific commands to help you understand your home directory